 East of the shooting ground is a pond, worth passing by for species like Sedge Warbler.

-Occasional Apr-Jun; Peregrine Falcon, Eurasian Hobby, Caspian Tern, Marsh Harrier, Golden Oriole.
+Occasional Apr-Jun; Peregrine Falcon, Eurasian Hobby, Caspian Tern, Western Marsh Harrier, Golden Oriole.

 A visit at Limhamns old shooting range could be combined with a walk (WSW) over the ridge down to the lagoon at Terekudden and Stenören.